Roman Theatre of Orange

 Roman Theatre of Orange, Roman theatre in Orange, France

-The theatre features a monumental stage wall measuring 103 meters in length and 37 meters in height, with three entrance doors at ground level.
+The Roman Theatre of Orange is an ancient structure with a monumental stage wall spanning 103 meters in length and 37 meters in height.
+The building features three entrance doors at ground level and was designed to accommodate thousands of spectators.

 Location: Orange